lr42/gentle/roadmap.md

 	  neither).
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
+- [ ] Set up proper file logging and log rotations.
+Preferably the logs file logs would be in JSON format, so they could easily be read with `cutelog` or maybe Grafana or something similar.
 - [ ] Add a splash screen.
 - [ ] Make the program run on start-up/login.
 - [ ] Show a intro wizard on first run.
 Introduce the glow box and